-Tom Patty enters his third season with the Fitchburg State Ice Hockey team after joining the Falcons’ hockey coaching staff in 2016-17.
+Tom Patty enters his fourth season with the Fitchburg State Ice Hockey team after joining the Falcons’ hockey coaching staff in 2016-17.

 He grew up in Springfield, Massachusetts, and attended Springfield Central High School in Springfield, Massachusetts from 1991-1994.
 Patty then transferred to the Williston Northampton School in Easthampton, Massachusetts and graduated in 1996.
 He was a three-varsity sport athlete at Williston Northampton playing soccer, hockey and lacrosse.